 We learn from this passage that being given by the Father to the Son does not eliminate the necessity of faith; it guarantees that faith will occur.
 All those given by the Father to the Son will believe in the Son and have eternal life, no exceptions.
-Moreover, the Son will lose no one who is given him by the Father.
+Moreover, the Son will lose no one who is given him by the for "WHOEVER WILL CALL ON THE NAME OF THE LORD WILL BE SAVED."
+How then will they call on Him in whom they have not believed?
+How will they believe in Him whom they have not heard?
+And how will they hear without a preacher?
+How will they preach unless they are sent?
+Just as it is written, "HOW BEAUTIFUL ARE THE FEET OF THOSE WHO BRING GOOD NEWS OF GOOD THINGS!"
+(Romans 10:13-15 NASB)

+Father.
 All who truly believe in the Son will continue to believe in the Son, and Christ will raise them up on the last day.